TBF-RnD/alpha/books/1/Dasher.md

 A dual mode for gamepads or left or right thumb It would be interesting to see a dual dasher input system.
 The left thumb for exammple could select with a Dasher tree from a set of probable words whereas the right thumb would select the letters.
 This would double the input bandwidth.
 The other system also could be tied to using commands say for example to map one of the modes in the VIM editor to the left thumb.
 To take this even further and use all fingers for cursors seems improbable however but worth consideration.
 This really plays into the left-right hand holding-painting dualism that is applicable in so many areas of HID.

+One line of thought that I find really interesting in UI, is giving elements a physical feel to them.
+So if you slide down a menu it has a momentum that gives it a natural "feel".
+Implementing a newtonian vehicle like feel to the cursor  might have advantages.
+Partly because it would help by using what I suspect is natural prediction  mechanism built into the brain.
+From  a theoretical point of view stringing letters upon a curve would give us additional input bandwidth.

 Last but not least I'd say that it's time to take Dasher into 3D.
 Selection here would probably give us more than 14 bits per second.
 The extra dimension could for instance:
 - Show same tree but with more symbols in the map
 	- so at the top 1-symbol, at row 24 the 24 most probable characters